revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Level Advancement Training

 In order to advance a level a character must spend a extended period of downtime training.
-Level advancement can only be taken in a safe location, where characters have access to plentiful food, water, and comfort.
-Level advancement cannot be attempted while in the wilderness, while sleeping on dirt or stone, or while wearing armor.
-Characters must be in a location where they do not feel the need to keep watch or constantly be on guard.
+Level Advancement Training can only be done in a place where the character can have an [Extended Rest](#sundry-house-rules-resting-extended-rest).

 If a character cannot rest appropriately to level up they may still gain experience points.
 A character can only advance one level per downtime training.